 3. NPS is Not Just a Metric.
 (Annette Franz)

-The beauty of using the NPS approach for your organization is everyone becomes focused on the customer and the customer experience… as long as you don’t make it about the metric.
+The beauty of the NPS approach is everyone becomes focused on the customer and the customer experience… as long as you don’t make it about the metric.

 Use the system to get employees focused on Promoters and doing what it takes to keep them… and understanding why you have Detractors and how to move them to become Promoters.
 I can’t express enough that it’s not about the metric.
 It’s not about gaming the system to move the number.
 It’s about improving the customer experience.